Mediware strikes again

 LENEXA, Kan. – Mediware Information Systems has acquired a second software company in the HME market in as many months.

-In a July 19 letter to its provider customers, Mediware President and CEO Kelly Mann announced that the company has acquired Westerville, Ohio-based Definitive Homecare Solutions, also known by the name of its flagship product, CPR+.
+Mediware announced July 23 that it has acquired Columbus, Ohio-based Definitive Homecare Solutions (DHS), also known by the name of its flagship product, CPR+.

 Mediware announced in June that it had acquired Fastrack, adding 300 customers to it roster.
-CPR+ has about 650 customers, according to the letter.
+CPR+ has more than 600 customers, according to a press release.

-Mediware made its first big move in the HME market in 2011, when it acquired the assets of CareCenteric’s HME, home infusion and home health software businesses.
+Mediware has operated in the home infusion, HME, home health nursing and specialty pharmacy market since 2008.
+It made its first big move in the market in 2011, when it acquired the assets of CareCentric’s HME, home infusion and home health software businesses.